 This is very important: If the course you are applying for requires or suggests A level Mathematics, please take IB Mathematics: Analysis and Approaches at Higher Level.

-- For Medicine, you will see in the entry requirements tab that you would still be considered if you take IB Mathematics: Applications and Interpretations, however IB Mathematics: Analysis and Approaches remains the recommended option.
+Exceptions: For Medicine, Natural Sciences (Biological) and Psychological and Behavioural Sciences you would still be considered if you take IB Mathematics: Applications and Interpretations, however IB Mathematics: Analysis and Approaches remains the recommended option.
 IB applicants applying for Medicine would normally take Chemistry, Biology & Mathematics: Analysis and Approaches at Higher level, though it is possible to swap the Biology for Physics if you prefer.

 When reading this page, note that in addition to the International Baccaalureate, in most cases we would normally expect to see:

-- STEP papers II and III if you are applying for Mathematics
+> STEP papers II and III if you are applying for Mathematics (not needed for other courses)

-Please check the applying information on the relevant subject page and be careful as some written assessments require registration by a deadline in September.
+Please check the applying information on the relevant subject page and be careful as some tests require registration by a deadline in mid-September.

 In all cases it is essential to read the relevant Christ's subject page for details of what is needed for the course you are applying for.